brunokoga/Montevideo/additionalMonsters_dir/wormThatWalks.md

 **Defensive Abilities** : A worm that walks retains all of the base creature's defensive abilities and special qualities.
 It also gains the following additional defensive abilities.

 _Worm that Walks Traits_: A worm that walks has no discernible anatomy, and is not subject to critical hits or flanking.
-Reducing a worm that walks to 0 hit points causes it to discorporate (see below—a worm that walks at 0 hit points is staggered, and one at negative hit points is dying.
+Reducing a worm that walks to 0 hit points causes it to discorporate (see below)—a worm that walks at 0 hit points is staggered, and one at negative hit points is dying.
 Worms that walk are immune to any physical spell or effect that targets a specific number of creatures (including single-target spells such as _ [disintegrate](additionalMonsters/../spell_dir/disintegrate#_disintegrate)_), with the exception of such spells and effects generated by the worm that walks itself, which treat the worm that walks as one single creature if it so chooses.
 Mind-affecting effects that target single creatures function normally against a worm that walks, since the creature's individual components share a hive mind.
-A worm that walks takes half again as much damage (+50% from damaging area effects, such as _ [fireball](additionalMonsters/../spell_dir/fireball#_fireball_ and splash weapons.
+A worm that walks takes half again as much damage (+50%) from damaging area effects, such as _ [fireball](additionalMonsters/../spell_dir/fireball#_fireball)_ and splash weapons.
 Worms that walk are susceptible to high winds—treat a worm that walks as a Fine creature for the purposes of determining wind effects.

 _Damage Reduction_: A worm that walks loses any damage reduction possessed by the base creature and gains damage reduction 15/—.